vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 ```bash
 rm scoord*
 ```
-Have a look at the simulation by opening the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/)
+Have a look at the simulation by opening the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/) You can do this already during the calculation.

+{% include note.html content=
+'If the MD takes too long, you might cancel it.
+The trajectory up to this point will still be available in the `xtb.trj` file.
+Alternatively, you can start a shorter MD by adjusting the *time=* keyword of the *md.inp* file.'%}

 ## Optional
 **xtb** can also be helpful in generating structures relevant to reaction mechanism exploration.
 For example, the Buchwald Hartwig amination of bromobenzene and (S)-3-amino-2-methylpropan-1-ol with a Pd(BINAP) catalyst involves the complexation of the intermediate catalyst by the amine.
 Try to generate this complex with the following input